Gratinee des Halles

 From Bistro by Sharon O'Connor

 A large bowl of this hearty soup becomes a meal in itself when served with a green salad and some fresh fruit or other dessert.
-The soup is even more flavorful with prepared a day in advance.
+The soup is even more flavorful when prepared a day in advance.

 2 tablespoons olive oil